-- Levels of deprivation across Telford & Wrekin vary considerably with some areas being in the 10% most deprived nationally and other areas of Telford & Wrekin ranked in the 10% least deprived nationally. - 13% of Telford & Wrekin population (20,600) now live in the 10% most deprived areas nationally in 2010 compared to 5% in 2007 (8,600). - Some 38,600 people within Telford & Wrekin are living in the 20% most deprived areas in England, around a quarter (24%) of the area's total population68. - 3.86 The more deprived areas of Telford and Wrekin are located around the urban areas and new town estates, with the rural parts tending towards the less deprived end of the scale.
+- Some 38,600 people within Telford & Wrekin are living in the 20% most deprived areas in England, around a quarter (24%) of the area's total population67. - 3.86 The more deprived areas of Telford and Wrekin are located around the urban areas and new town estates, with the rural parts tending towards the less deprived end of the scale.
 Areas within Woodside, Malinslee, Cuckoo Oak, Brookside, Hadley & Leegomery, Dawley Magna, College and Donnington fall within the 10% most deprived areas nationally. - 3.87 There is a wide variation across Telford & Wrekin between the more affluent and deprived areas.
 Around 48% of the population are classed as being on a low income in the more deprived areas with 1% in the more affluent areas.
 The areas with the highest levels of deprivation also have the highest numbers of people reporting poor health. - 3.88 The health of the population is generally poorer than the average for England, performing statistically worse across 18 of the 32 indicators.
 Although below the average for England, life expectancy in Telford and Wrekin is increasing.
 Life expectancy for men is significantly lower in the more deprived areas than in the more affluent areas.
-This is the same for women but to a lesser degree69.
-The prevalence of obesity amongst adults is estimated at around 3,600 adults over the age of 16 (roughly 26.5%), higher than the national average of 24.2%70. - 3.89 Within Telford and Wrekin there is the Princess Royal Hospital offering a full range of acute care services, and around 20 GP practices and an additional 5 branch surgeries offering local medical services71. - 3.90 Cultural diversity within the population includes African; Bangladeshi; Caribbean; Chinese; Indian; Japanese and Pakistani communities.
+This is the same for women but to a lesser degree68.
+The prevalence of obesity amongst adults is estimated at around 3,600 adults over the age of 16 (roughly 26.5%), higher than the national average of 24.2%69. - 3.89 Within Telford and Wrekin there is the Princess Royal Hospital offering a full range of acute care services, and around 20 GP practices and an additional 5 branch surgeries offering local medical services70. - 3.90 Cultural diversity within the population includes African; Bangladeshi; Caribbean; Chinese; Indian; Japanese and Pakistani communities.
 The majority of these communities are located within Telford. - 3.91 The Shropshire, Telford and Wrekin, Herefordshire and Powys Gypsy and Traveller Accommodation Assessment (2008) identified a shortfall of provision in Telford and Wrekin and proposed local targets of 34 residential pitches, a transit site and 5 traveling show peoples' plots to 2017. - 3.92 Without a Local Plan, uncoordinated development could increase inequalities across the Plan area.
-For example, development may be less http://www.telford.gov.uk/downloads/file/1498/health and wellbeing strategy [accessed April 2015] 70 Ibid.
+For example, development may be less likely to provide a range of housing to meet local needs like elderly accommodation for an ageing population and Gypsy and Traveller sites catering for a minority group.
+Development may also be less likely to coordinate location, site design and layout with other objectives, particularly in this case objectives to increase access to services, facilities, employment